akamai/edgeworkers-examples/hello-world/README.md

 1. Add blank Rule to delivery property called **Hello World**
 2. Add match condition for path /hello-world
 3. Add EdgeWorkers behaviour
+4. Save the property
-4. Create new EdgeWorker Identifier by clicking **here** in the behaviour
+5. Create new EdgeWorker Identifier by clicking **here** in the behaviour
-5. Click the **Create Worker ID** button
+6. Click the **Create Worker ID** button
-6. Enter **Hello World** in the Name field
+7. Enter **Hello World** in the Name field
-7. Select the group you want the EdgeWorker to be available in
+8. Select the group you want the EdgeWorker to be available in
-8. Click the newly create ID or Name
+9. Click the newly create ID or Name
-9. Click **Create Version** button
+10. Click **Create Version** button
-10. Drag n Drop/Select the hello-world.tgz file
+11. Drag n Drop/Select the hello-world.tgz file
-11. Select the **Create Version** button.
+12. Select the **Create Version** button.
-12. Active the newly added version to staging/production from the action menu
+13. Active the newly added version to staging/production from the action menu
+14. Reload the property, select the newly created EdgeWorker
-13. Save the property
+15. Save the property
-14. Active the property to staging/production
+16. Active the property to staging/production

 ## Example